-The following templates are available by default for SQL Rules in Monte Carlo.
+The following templates are available by default for Custom SQL monitors in Monte Carlo.
 Users can also create their own, custom templates.

 To use the templates below, the user must populate the {{variable}} values.
 This can either be done by adding variable values in the 'advanced' dropdown of the Define SQL section.
 Or, they can be manually overwritten in the SQL itself.